-Snowbirds who use a power wheelchair don’t always opt to bring it along with them.
+Snowbirds who use an electric wheelchair don’t always opt to bring it along with them.
 Sometimes, ambulatory wheelchair users prefer to rent a motorized wheelchair when they travel.
-Other times, they may have a mobility device that they leave at home and they choose to buy a power wheelchair when they get to their second home.
-If you’re going to travel south for the winter and you aren’t traveling with your power wheelchair, check out these storage tips.
+Other times, they may have a mobility device that they leave at home and they choose to buy an electric wheelchair when they get to their second home.
+If you’re going to travel south for the winter and you aren’t traveling with your mobility device, check out these electric wheelchair winter storage tips.

 Tip 1.
 Preparing Your Power Wheelchair for Storage